woocommerce/woocommerce/docs/high-performance-order-storage/cli-tools.md

 ### `wc hpos diff`

-If you have enabled compatibility mode or migrated orders using `wp wc cot sync`, all of your orders should be in an identical state in both datastores (the legacy one and HPOS), but errors can happen.
+If you have enabled compatibility mode or migrated orders using `wp wc hpos sync`, all of your orders should be in an identical state in both datastores (the legacy one and HPOS), but errors can happen.
 Also, manually modifying orders in the database or use of HPOS-incompatible plugins can result in orders deviating.

 The `wp wc hpos diff`  tool can be used to look into those (possible) differences, which can be useful to determine whether re-migrating to/from either datastore should be done, or a more careful approach needs to be taken.